netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

     }
 ```
 To use `RsaSigner` for JWToken, private and public keys are required.
 On the `AuthorizationServer` these keys are stored in the Java Key Store on the Server - **_keypair.jks_**.
-When Access and Refresh tokens are issued, they encoded and signed using private keys, then Resource Servers can check token signature and decode it by using public key.
+When Access and Refresh tokens are issued, they encoded and signed using a private keys, then Resource Servers can check token signature and decode it by using a public key.
-Every Resource server should have public key.
+Every Resource server should have the public key.

 ```java
     @Autowired